ZyanyaRios/cse15l-lab-reports/LabReport1.md

 ```

-* Working Directory: home
+* Working Directory: `/home`
 * The output of `cat` without an argument allows the user to enter an input, in which the console will echo back the input once the user has entered their input.
-The `cat` command without an argument will do this because it is deafaulted to reading from standard input when there is no argument present.
+The `cat` command without an argument will do this because it is defaulted to reading from standard input when there is no argument present.
 * The output is not an error.